neryaRez/CatCloud-ServerLess-App/README.md

 # CatCloud Serverless App

-CatCloud is a small serverless platform for uploading sample cat images to a private S3 bucket, scanning the bucket with Lambda, and sending an email summary through SNS.
+CatCloud is a small serverless platform built for a DevOps Student home assignment.

+It uploads sample cat images to a private S3 bucket during deployment, invokes a Python Lambda function to scan the bucket, and sends an execution summary through SNS email notifications.
-The project was built for a DevOps Student home assignment and focuses on secure, automated AWS deployment.

----

-CatCloud demonstrates a complete serverless DevOps workflow: infrastructure is defined with AWS CDK, deployed through GitHub Actions, and verified after deployment by invoking the Lambda function.

-The deployment uses GitHub OIDC, so no long-lived AWS access keys are stored in GitHub.
-The stack creates a private S3 bucket, uploads sample cat images during deployment, deploys a Python Lambda function with least-privilege IAM permissions, and sends execution summaries through SNS email notifications.
+The deployment is automated with AWS CDK and GitHub Actions.
+GitHub authenticates to AWS using OIDC, so no long-lived AWS access keys are stored in the repository.

 ---